jacqui-silva/Finance-with-Python/README.md

-# Finance-with-Python
+# Stock Charts with Python
-Financial data analytics with Python
+Financial data analytics with Python using Matplotlib